Originally published in 2017, I’m still finding myself slaying the dragon!

 It won’t be good enough.

 In high school, I had worked for weeks on a science project and I was sure that the my miserable project would barely earn me a C, if not a D or F. Back in those days, we had no Internet, but my parents drove me to our local library regularly in the weeks before the project’s due date to research and work.
 I was sure it would barely pass as I knew others would have better organized, better looking projects.
-A cloud of impending doom hovered over me after handing it in and I dreaded finding out my grade.
+A cloud of impending doom hovered over me after handing it in and I dreaded finding out my final project grade.
 On that fateful day, I was so nervous; I remember creating scenarios in my mind of how I would explain my failure to my parents.
 The bell rang and I took my seat; my face must have betrayed my feelings, as my teacher said, “Lea, why are you so worried?
 Yours was one of the best projects.
-Congratulations on a well-deserved A.” I couldn’t believe my work was worth an A, but she did and much to my relief I would not have to explain a failing grade to my parents.
+Congratulations on a well-deserved A.” I couldn’t believe my work was worth an A, but she did and, much to my relief, I would not have to explain a failing grade to my parents.

 As an adult I’ve continued to battle feelings of inadequacy, not making the grade no matter how hard I try.
 Whatever job, ministry, or family activity I’ve taken part in, the dark cloud of inadequacy and failure has followed me; it’s like a sleeping dragon that only awakens to remind me of how impossibly inadequate I am.